Danlif1/Part1ASP/README.md

 But what I did was to run the tests on my computer and if it worked to push it into GitHub and if it also worked, to add more tests until I was positive my code worked perfectly.
 It helped me catch the bug where hash returns unsigned long and my partner used long.

+## Docker Hub

+I used the docker hub to hold a dockerized version of my code.